Skip to main content

 Where there is concern about the patient’s ability to consent to the restrictions, colleagues should apply the principles of the Mental Capacity Act 2005 (MCA) and its associated Code of Practice (2007), in line with the trust Mental Capacity Act 2005 Policy and Accessible Information Standards and take all reasonable steps to provide information about the need for the level of observation in a suitable format.

 If the person is still struggling to understand the information a formal assessment of capacity should be undertaken and evidenced on a MCA1.
-Where the patient lacks capacity to be able to consent, a decision should be made in their best interests which is least restrictive of their rights and freedoms.
+Where the patient lacks capacity to be able to consent, a decision should be made in their best interests which is the least restrictive of their rights and freedoms.
 This should be evidenced on a MCA2 and documented on the observation care plan.

 Any restriction placed on the patient must be necessary to prevent the patient from coming to harm and must be a proportionate response to the likelihood and seriousness of harm.